spotinst/help/src/docs/elastigroup/features/compute/preferred-instance-types.md

 - Tier1: Preferred Spot types
 - Tier2: Spot types that were NOT selected as Preferred Spot types

 When scaling, Elastigroup will distribute the instances across different availability zones and instance types (markets) to ensure availability.
-When there aren’t sufficient available preferred markets it will distribute a minimal amount of instances to non-preferred markets.
+When there aren't sufficient available preferred markets it will distribute a minimal amount of instances to non-preferred markets.

 ### Example 1: Group with 12 instances and 4 preferred markets